svirgilgood/shulgi/README.md

 >    distinguish the words in his language, although I am not a fellow-citizen
 >    of his.
 When I provide justice in the legal cases of Sumer, I give
 >    answers in all five languages.
 In my palace no one in conversation
 >    switches to another language as quickly as I do.
+(ETCSL)

 Shulgi is a fascinating king of the ancient Near East, and one worthy of intense study!